coverclock/com-diag-hazer/README.md

 ## Running Tumbleweed for Differential GNSS

-On the router, which is on my LAN but must have a static IP address or a usable Dynamic DNS (DDNS) address that can be reached through my firewall:
+The Tumbleweed router, which is on my LAN, must have a static IP address or a usable Dynamic DNS (DDNS) address that can be reached through the firewall.

-    > cd ~/src/com-diag-hazer/Hazer
+    cd ~/src/com-diag-hazer/Hazer
-    > . out/host/bin/setup
+    . out/host/bin/setup
-    > router :tumbleweed &
+    router :tumbleweed &
-    > tail -f out/host/log/router.err
+    tail -f out/host/log/router.err

-On the base station, which is on my LAN (but could be on the WAN, changing the hostname through which the router is address):
+The Tumbleweed base station is typically on my LAN, but can be on the WAN by changing the hostname through which the router is addressed.

-    > cd ~/src/com-diag-hazer/Hazer
+    cd ~/src/com-diag-hazer/Hazer
-    > . out/host/bin/setup
+    . out/host/bin/setup
-    > base tumbleweed:tumbleweed &
+    base tumbleweed:tumbleweed &
-    > more out/host/log/base.err
+    more out/host/log/base.err
-    > headless out/host/log/base.out
+    headless out/host/log/base.out

-On the mobile rover, which is on the WAN typically via an LTE modem:
+A Tumbleweed mobile rover (there can be more than one) is on the WAN, and is agnostic as to the Internet connection:

-    > cd ~/src/com-diag-hazer/Hazer
+    cd ~/src/com-diag-hazer/Hazer
-    > . out/host/bin/setup
+    . out/host/bin/setup
-    > rover tumbleweed.test:tumbleweed &
+    rover tumbleweed.test:tumbleweed &
-    > more out/host/log/rover.err
+    more out/host/log/rover.err
-    > headless out/host/log/rover.out
+    headless out/host/log/rover.out

-On my Raspberry Pi test fixtures, I define "tumbleweed" to be UDP port 21010 in /etc/service, the router's LAN address to be "tumbleweed" in /etc/hosts, and in the example above the name "tumbleweed.test" to be the hypothetical DDNS name that identifies the router on the WAN.
+On my three test systems, I define "tumbleweed" to be UDP port 21010 in /etc/service, the router's LAN address to be "tumbleweed" in /etc/hosts, and in the example above the name "tumbleweed.test" is the stand in for the DDNS name that identifies my connection on the WAN.
+My firewall forwards port 21010 to the same port on the Tumbleweed router.

+My prototype setup uses three Raspberry Pi 3B+ systems.
+My rover (and sometimes my base too) uses a NovaTel Wireless USB730L USB LTE modem with service from Verizon Wireless.
+(N.B.
+Despite my best efforts, these modems, working in end-user mode, worked like crap until I upgraded to Raspbian 10, at which point they worked flawlessly.)
+My router connects directly via wired Ethernet to my home access point/router.

 # Acknowledgements